Toadie Rebecchi: Storylines

-Toadie is left a bikini store by client and he runs it with Connor.
+Toadie is left a bikini store by a client and he runs it with Connor.
 When Connor goes missing, Toadie believes he has been killed by Robert Robinson (Adam Hunter).
 Connor later sends Toadie some gifts and proves he is still alive.
 Toadie is shot in the back by Guy Sykes (Fletcher Humphrys) and he almost dies.
 Steph tells Toadie that she loves him, but she goes back to her husband.
 Toadie dates Abby Stafford (Louise Crawford), but their relationship ends when he realises that he is still in love with Steph.
 Toadie and Steph become a couple and they get engaged.
 However, on their wedding day, Toadie realises that Steph does not love him and he leaves her to go travelling.
 Toadie becomes Callum Jones's guardian after his grandmother is taken to hospital.
 Toadie briefly dates Callum's teacher, Kelly.
 Guy Sykes returns and holds Toadie and Callum hostage.
 Toadie helps Callum escape and wrestles Guy to the ground, before the police arrive.
 Toadie discovers that his dog Bob has cancer and he has him put to sleep.
 Bob's ashes are scattered at the lake.

 Toadie gets Callum a new dog called Rocky and they train him to be a guide dog.
 During Rocky's training, Toadie and Callum are visited by Sonya Mitchell.
 Toadie asks her out, but she initially turns him down.
 Toadie and Elle Robinson (Pippa Black) believe Sonya and Lucas Fitzgerald (Scott Major) are seeing each other, but Sonya reveals she is his Gamblers Anonymous sponsor.
 Sonya and Toadie begin a relationship.
 Toadie agrees to help Steph cover up the fact she is pregnant with Daniel Fitzgerald's (Brett Tucker) baby.
 They tell their family and friends that they are back together and they decide to get married.
 Toadie eventually tells Sonya the truth and asks her to wait for him.
 Paul Robinson (Stefan Dennis) starts blackmailing Toadie and later reveals Steph's secret during a public event, devastating Dan's wife Libby Kennedy (Kym Valentine).
 Toadie falls out with Libby, while Karl and Susan tell Toadie that he is no longer part of the family.
 Callum also becomes angry with Toadie, but Sonya gets them talking again.